The General Chemistry Survival Manual

 Temperature measurement with a short historical background

 Absolute Zero This is a program from NOVA (split into 10 chapters).
 The program presents a history of temperature measurement up to the modern methods of trying to reach absolute zero.
-This is a link to the NOVA website.
+This is a link to the YouTube video.
+(53 minutes)

 Dimensional Analysis Problem Solving